-----

 Engineer - Viet Nam

 A. Hi Huy.
-Step one in eliminating white spots seems to be to continue to use a proprietary product, because you have proven its effectiveness.
-In asking why a proprietary product works better than your home made acid mixture, you might as well ask how to improve the taste of a homemade wine so it's as good as Vang Dalat :-)
+Step one in eliminating white spots is to continue to use the proprietary product, because you've already proven its effectiveness.
+Asking why a proprietary product works better than a generic mixture, you might as well ask how to make a bag of home-made wine taste as good as Vang Dalat -- almost no readers would know what is in Okuno Top ADD 320 and if they did we could not legally post it anyway.

-But step two is to look into other causes of white spots, and Robert Probert's article on the subject is a good starting point.
+But step two could be to look into other causes of white spots, and Robert Probert's article on the subject is a good starting point.
 Good luck!

 Regards,